 Ramadan is always a very special time for Muslims all over the globe.

-But sometimes we don’t really know how to make our children feel the uniqueness of this holy month; some other times it is even difficult to make them accept the rituals of Ramadan and understand the real meaning behind it.
+However, sometimes we don’t really know how to make our children feel the uniqueness of this holy month; some other times it is even difficult to make them accept the rituals of Ramadan and understand the real meaning behind it.

 We consulted the advice of a range of counselors on this issue and they provided a wealth of ideas which we can all share.